Beckhoff-USA-Community/XTS_Base/Documentation/docs/Examples/StationRouting.md

 # Station Routing

-> This example demonstrates the most basic Station to Station type routing.
-There are two stations, which each dwell for a period of time before forwarding movers to the next station in the sequence
+> This example demonstrates the most basic Station to Station routing.
+There are two stations which dwell for a period of time before sending movers to the next station in the sequence

 ```javascript